vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/epc_qr_code.rst

 Go to :menuselection:`Accounting --> Customers --> Invoices`, and create a new invoice.

 Before posting it, open the :guilabel:`Other Info` tab.
-Odoo automatically fills out the :guilabel:`Recipient Bank` field with your IBAN.
+Leansoft automatically fills out the :guilabel:`Recipient Bank` field with your IBAN.

 .. note::
    In the :guilabel:`Other Info` tab, the account indicated in the :guilabel:`Recipient Bank` field is used to receive your customer's payment.
-Odoo automatically populates this field with your IBAN by default and uses it to generate the EPC QR code.
+Leansoft automatically populates this field with your IBAN by default and uses it to generate the EPC QR code.

 When the invoice is printed or previewed, the QR code is included at the bottom.